rubyFeedback/Baldurs_Gate_Data_Collection/README.md

 As this may take some time, let me thus briefly explain the two .yml files.

-The first .yml file will show which mods are tracked.
+The first .yml file, called **array_mod_installation_order.yml**, will show which mods are tracked.
 This is a simple Array - first entries will be installed first.
-The name given here muts be unique, and defined in the second .yml file.
+The name given here must be unique, and defined in the second .yml file.
 Either way the first .yml file is very simple.

 The second .yml file is much larger and more complex.
 It contains all information needed to download the mod.
 The idea is that from this